 In preparation for this course credit review, you need to get an unofficial copy of your transcripts and the course description for each course.
 Having this information handy will make the credit transfer discussion more comfortable with the new college.
 If you are changing majors at the same time as the transfer, this review could become painful but necessary.

 Establishing a New Graduation Date

 With all this change, a student should determine how many credits they will need to graduate on a specific date.
-The student should understand their new student academic progress (SAP) at the new college.
-The term SAP is an important term since it has a direct relationship with the student’s financial aid eligibility for each year.
+The student should understand their new student’s academic progress (SAP) at the new college.
+The term SAP is important since it has a direct relationship with the student’s financial aid eligibility for each year.